Virtua Racing: PlayStation 2

 A remake, called Virtua Racing: FlatOut, was released for the PlayStation 2 under the Sega Ages 2500 label.
 It was released in Japan in 2004 and in North America and Europe in 2005 as part of the Sega Classics Collection titled simply Virtua Racing.
 It includes three new courses and four new cars.

 Nintendo Switch

 As part of the Sega Ages series, a port of Virtua Racing for the Nintendo Switch was released digitally in Japan on April 24, 2019, and elsewhere on June 27.
-Developed by M2, it is a port of the original arcade version with the frame rate increased to 60fps and presented in the 16:9 aspect ratio.
+Developed by M2, it is a port of the original arcade version with the frame rate increased to 60fps, the resolution upscaled to 1080p (the original arcade game running at a native resolution of 496x384 pixels) and presented in the 16:9 aspect ratio.
 Also new to this port is the ability to play online with up to 2 players and offline with up to 8 players on a single system.
 The game also features online leaderboards with downloadable replays for the top 50 players on each track, an additional easier steering option and a Grand Prix mode that increases the number of laps to 20.
 Virt McPolygon also cameos in the game upon replaying a Grand Prix race.